Skrylar/ImpromptuModular/README.md

 * **SLIDE**: Portamento between CVs of successive steps.
 Slide can be activated for a given step using the slide button.
 The slide duration can be set using the slide knob.
 The slide duration can range from 0 to T seconds, where T is the duration of a clock period (the default is 10% of T).
 This knob's setting is not memorized for each step and applies to the sequencer as a whole.

-* **TIED STEP**: When CVs are intended to be held across subsequent steps, this button can be used to tie the CV of the previous step to the current step; when tied, the gates of the current step are automatically turned off.
-If the CV of the head note changes, all consecutive tied notes are updated automatically.
+* **TIED STEP**: When CVs are intended to be held across subsequent steps, this button can be used to tie the CV of the previous step to the current step.
+When tied is turned on for a step, the gates of that step are automatically turned off, but can be manually turned back on if desired.
+When tied, if the CV of the head note changes, all consecutive tied notes are updated automatically.

 ### Advanced gate mode (new in version 0.6.10) <a id="advanced-gate-mode"></a>